(Updated on: 21.11.2021)

-And indeed wrapping the WebDriver might add redundant code and could make debugging harder, whereas forking it might diverge it from the very active ongoing development of the WebDriver.
+Wrapping the WebDriver might result in a more clear API but might also add redundant code and could make debugging harder, whereas forking it might diverge it from the very active ongoing development of the WebDriver.

 Still, some people prefer to not use it directly.
 Let’s look at some of the libraries for selenium:

 Headless Chrome is just a regular Chrome v59+ that is launched with the

 Here it is worth mentioning that Firefox has also released their headless mode at the end of 2017.

 Notice that different testing tools can also use Headless Chrome and Firefox.
 For example TestCafe, Karma, and Cypress.

 - Puppeteer is maintained by Google and has a big community that uses and develops tools and wrappers around it.